pixelbrackets/docs/source/developer/webhooks-incoming.rst

 Incoming Webhooks
 =================

-Incoming webhooks allow external applications, written in the programming language of your choice--to post messages into Mattermost public channels, private channels, and direct messages by sending a specifically formatted JSON payload via HTTP POST request to a secret Mattermost URL generated specifically for each application.
+Mattermost supports Webhooks to integrate external applications into the platform easily.
+Webhooks are simple event-notifications via HTTP POST.
+Incoming Webhooks may post a message to a Mattermost instance into public channels, private channels, and direct messages.
+The HTTP POST contains a specifically formatted JSON payload and is send to Mattermost URL generated specifically for each application.

 A couple key points:

+- **The external application may be written in the programming language of your choice.** It only needs to support sending a HTTP POST in the required JSON format to the specific URL.
+- **Webhooks are designed to post a message only.** It is not possible to trigger any other event, like »create new channel« with a Webhook.
+Use the :doc:`API <../developer/api>`_ for this task.
-- **Mattermost incoming webhooks are Slack-compatible.** If you've used Slack's incoming webhooks to create integrations, you can copy and paste that code to create Mattermost integrations.
-Mattermost automatically translates Slack's proprietary JSON payload format into markdown to render in Mattermost messages
+- **Mattermost incoming webhooks are Slack-compatible.** If you've used Slack's incoming webhooks previously, you can copy and paste that code to create Mattermost integrations.
+Mattermost automatically translates Slack's proprietary JSON payload format.
-- **Mattermost incoming webhooks support full markdown.** A rich range of formatting unavailable in Slack is made possible through :doc:`markdown support <../help/messaging/formatting-text>` in Mattermost, including headings, formatted fonts, tables, inline images and other options supported by Mattermost Markdown.
+- **Mattermost incoming webhooks support full markdown.** Unlike in Slack a rich range of formatting is made possible through :doc:`markdown support <../help/messaging/formatting-text>` in Mattermost, including headings, formatted fonts, tables, inline images and other options supported by Mattermost Markdown.

 **Example:**